Edgeworthia chrysantha: Etymology

 The genus was named in honour of Michael Pakenham Edgeworth (1812–1881), an Irish-born Victorian era amateur botanist, who worked for the East India Company, and for his sister, writer Maria Edgeworth.
 The Latin specific epithet chrysantha is in reference to the plant's yellow flowers.

 Description

 Edgeworthia chrysantha is a deciduous shrub with dark green, leathery, single, alternate, lanceolate leaves, 3-5 in long.
 It can reach a height of 4-6 ft.
-Flowers are yellow, have a sweet scent, and in clusters at the branch tips.
+Flowers are yellow, have a sweet scent, and are in clusters at the branch tips.
 The flowering period extends from February to April.

 Distribution and habitat

 This species is native to Myanmar and south-central and southeast China.
+It is naturalized in Japan.
 It grows in forests and shrubby slopes.

 Use

 The bark fibres of these plants are used for making the handmade Japanese tissue called "mitsumata paper".
-Along with kōzo and gampi, it is used for making traditional Japanese paper (washi).
+Along with paper mulberry (kōzo) and gampi, it is used for making traditional Japanese paper (washi).
 Among other applications, mitsumata is used for banknotes as the paper is very durable.
-In China flowers, roots, and bark are used in traditional medicine.
+In China, flowers, roots and bark are used in traditional medicine.
+In Korea, the handmade paper is called "hanji" or Korean paper.